krzyczak/blog/_posts/2020-05-22-apache-camel-introduction.markdown

 The detailed description of the framework can be found on its [official website](https://camel.apache.org/manual/latest/faq/what-is-camel.html).

-In this tutorial we will have a look how to start a basic Camel project and what tools are available ... - what to add here????
+In this tutorial we will have a look how to start a basic Camel project and what tools are available.

 # Creating a Basic Apache Camel Project
 There are multiple ways of starting a new project using Apache Camel.
 We will first start with the simplest possible empty Java project and add Camel as a dependency.
 To do that, first we need to execute the following command: